rodolk/drnetwork-agent/README.md

 Note this dynamic library requires:

-- libbpf.so: it expects to find it in $(KERNEL_ROOT)/tools/lib/bpf and you'll need to install this library in the same directory as libdlltebpf.so is found.
+- libbpf.so: it expects to find it in $(KERNEL_ROOT)/tools/lib/bpf and, for execution, you'll need to install this library in the same directory as libdlltebpf.so is found.
 - libelf.so
 - libz.so